databrary/design/ridir-16/narrative.md

 ##### Databrary's design overcomes practical barriers to sharing

-Databrary has created a different route to curation that reduces these barriers.
+Databrary has developed a novel active-curation framework that reduces the burden of post hoc data sharing.
-Databrary has developed a data management system that empowers researchers to upload and organize data as it is collected.
+The system empowers researchers to upload and organize data as it is collected.
 Immediate uploading reduces the workload on investigators, minimizes the risk of data loss and corruption, and accelerates the speed with which materials become openly available.
-The system employs familiar, easy-to-use spreadsheet and timeline-based interfaces that allow users to upload videos, add metadata about tasks, settings, and participants, link related files, and assign appropriate permission levels for sharing.
+Databrary employs familiar, easy-to-use spreadsheet and timeline-based interfaces that allow users to upload videos, add metadata about tasks, settings, and participants, link related files, and assign appropriate permission levels for sharing.
 To encourage immediate uploading, Databrary provides a complete set of controls so that researchers can restrict access to their own labs or to other users of their choosing.
 Datasets can be openly shared with the broader research community at a later point when data collection and ancillary materials are complete, whenever the contributor is comfortable sharing, or when journals or funders require it.

-Databrary has developed a novel active-curation framework.
-Researchers are encouraged to upload videos (and, if desired, files in other formats) after each session of data collection and to fill relevant metadata fields in a flexible, modifiable spreadsheet to aid in data management and to facilitate search and reuse.
 With this active-curation framework, the cost in time and labor to researchers is equivalent to current lab practices of storing a copy of the video on a hard drive and entering the associated metadata into a spreadsheet.
 Moreover, with this method, Databrary acts as the researcher’s personal lab file server and cloud storage, enabling web-based sharing among members of the protocol and ensuring secure off-site backup.

+#### Remaining gaps this project will fill

-Despite these advances over the past three years, the Databrary team recognizes a set of barriers to widespreadh data sharing that we have not yet been able to address systematically: The inability to search for specific segments within videos.
+Despite these advances over the past three years, the Databrary team recognizes that there are barriers to widespread data sharing that we have not yet been able to address systematically.
-Our surveys show that most developmental and learning scientists who collect video use a specialized tool to code it (Datavyu, CHAT, ELAN, Mangold Interact, Noldus Observer XT, or Transana).
+Our survey (Gilmore & Adolph, 2016) shows that most developmental and learning scientists who collect video use a specialized tool to code it (Datavyu, CHAT, ELAN, Mangold Interact, Noldus Observer XT, or Transana).
 Almost all researchers augment information stored in the coding tools with text or image-based information about specific codes stored in coding manuals.
 The tools vary in their strengths, weaknesses, cost, customizability, and optimal use cases, but with few exceptions remain largely unable to talk to one another.
-Therefore, we think it is critical to endow Databrary with the capability of extracting, representing, and presenting to a diverse audience of users the information that is currently locked away in coding files with proprietary formats and idiosyncratically formatted coding manuals that are rarely shared.
+So, we think it is critical to enhance Databrary so that the information contained in coding files and coding manuals can be uploaded and stored on Databrary.

-#### Gaps this project will fill

-This project will fill numerous gaps in current research workflows and reduce barriers that make open sharing of video data harder than it needs to be.
-The project will expand upon Databrary's current search capabilities to enable search within videos, not just across them.
-Enhanced Within-video search will make Databrary more useful to an even wider range of researchers across the behavioral sciences, and it will leverage the existing investments NSF and NICHD have made in creating the data library.
+These enhancements will yield the following:

-Within-video search depends upon enabling Databrary to import, store, and share coding files from the leading video coding tools used by researchers in the developmental and learning sciences.
+- Enabling Databrary to import, store, and share coding files from the leading video coding tools used by researchers in the developmental and learning sciences.
-This will contribute to the within-video search capability, and should lead to greater numbers of researchers registering for and using Databrary to share and reuse video data.
-The project will in turn make the leading video coding tools more readily interoperable with one another.
+- Enabling search within videos.
+- Increasing interoperability among video coding tools.
-This will make it substantially easier for geographically dispersed researchers to share the burden of coding video and to collaborate on projects.
+- Making it substantially easier for geographically dispersed researchers to share the burden of coding video and to collaborate on projects.
-Since Databrary will serves as cloud storage for videos and as the "lingua franca" that connects coding files, video coders can be located anywhere.
-The existing video coding tools capture project/dataset and video-level data and metadata in different ways.
-Developing the capacity to import and export coding files in the major tool formats will reduce the barriers to sharing and reuse posed by incompatible formats.

-The project will enable interoperability among coding schemes used by different research groups to study the same phenomena.
+- Making it easier for researchers who use incompatible video coding tools to collaborate and build upon one another's findings.
+- Capturing currently "hidden-to-outsiders" code definitions and related metadata vital for understanding and building upon a shared project's analyses.
-This will move to standardize documentation practices and documentation formats for coding definitions, and as a result will make it possible for codes used by one research group to be compared with or built upon by other groups.
+- Encourage standardization of documentation practices and documentation formats for coding definitions, and as a result will make it possible for codes used by one research group to be compared with or built upon by other groups.
+- Enable interoperability among coding schemes used by different research groups to study the same phenomena.
-In turn, this will establish the technical foundation for communities of researchers to collaborate in the creation of conceptual ontologies in fields where no such consensus has emerged.
+- Empower communities of researchers to collaborate in the creation of conceptual ontologies in fields where no consensus has emerged.
-For example, researchers who share interests in particular phenomena or constructs can search Databrary for illustrative video segments and have meaningful, data-driven discussions about whether the codes, definitions, and segments describe the same phenomenon.

-This project will facilitate long-term video data reuse and preservation by using Databrary's existing technology pipeline to transcode videos into common and presevable formats.
-There are a huge number of video formats; most coding tools struggle to support all of them.
-The increasing use of HD video poses additional problems for tools that offer forward/backward video playback at high speeds.
-A common complaint is that the timestamping provided by a coding tool can change depending on the format of the video.
-By transcoding videos into a common, web-compatible format on Databrary, we will make it easier for users to choose the coding tool that suits their research requirements.
+- Create infrastructure that embodies recognized best-practices in video coding (Adolph XXX) and data management.
+- Reduce the barrier posed by incompatible video formats by exploiting Databrary's existing infrastructure for transcoding.
+- Fill gaps in current research workflows and reduce barriers that make open sharing and reuse of video data harder than it needs to be.

-The project will enhance the reproducibility and transparency of video-based analyses of human behavior, create infrastructure that embodies best-practices in video coding (Adolph XXX), and responds to identified needs among video-using developmental scientists (Results from follow-up survey; letters of support).
+- Enhance the reproducibility and transparency of video-based analyses of human behavior.
+- Lays the groundwork for future enhancements that involve the integration of other temporally dense data streams, such as eye tracking, physiological measurements, kinematics.
+- Position Databrary to take advantage of rapid developments in computer vision that focus on the automated or semi-automated tagging of static images or video segments.
+- Make Databrary more useful to an even wider range of researchers across the behavioral sciences.
+- Leverage the existing investments that NSF and NICHD have made in creating Databrary.

-In turn, this project will enable new, integrative, multidisciplinary research that is at present difficult, time consuming, and prohibitively expensive to conduct.
+In turn, the project will enable new, integrative, multidisciplinary research that is at present difficult, time consuming, and prohibitively expensive to conduct.

 (*Illustrative use case combining transcripts with annotations of emotion, action...*)
-It lays the groundwork for future enhancements to Databrary that involve the integration and synchronization with video of other temporally dense data streams that are increasingly common in developmental research such as eye tracking, physiological measurements, kinematics.
-The project also positions Databrary to take advantage of rapid developments in computer vision that focus on the automated or semi-automated tagging of static images or video segments.

 ### Implementation Plan